It’s difficult to find a career that doesn’t require some level of computer skills in this day and age.

 If your company uses Microsoft, a comprehensive Microsoft Word skills test will ensure a new hire possesses the skills needed to succeed.

-Find a hire with the word processing skills you need
+Find candidates with the best word processing skills